Digital Nomad Life in Tokyo

 What residency documents or visas did I need if I will be in Tokyo for a while?

 "If you are entering Japan as a tourist, you generally need to obtain a tourist visa before entering the country.
 There are a variety of visa types including single-entry visas, multiple-entry visas, and student visas.
 Once you have obtained the requisite visa to legally enter the country, you will be required to present your passport and visa at the immigration control on your arrival in Japan.
 If you plan to stay in Japan for an extended period of time, you will be required to register at the local city office within 14 days of your arrival.
 You will need to submit a Certificate of Residence to the city office in order to obtain a Residence Card (Zairyu Card).
 The residence card will be valid for up to three years and serves as your official proof of immigration status in Japan.
-In addition, you will be required to apply for a re-entry permit if you plan to leave Japan and return during your stay," said one person in Tokyo.
+In addition, you will be required to apply for a re-entry permit if you plan to leave Japan and return during your stay," remarked one member in Tokyo.

 Get Quote